To start playing with your friends go to the 'Crew' screen, 'Friends' tab.

 Play for free while on winning streak!

-Upon losing, you can either take your current reward or try to win the highest prize for gold.
+Upon losing, you can either take your current reward or try to win the highest prize for chips.
+The price of additional attempt depends on your maximum available Alley.

 Each challenge lasts for just one day